About the course

 Proven and potential academic excellence

-Applicants are normally expected to be predicted or have achieved a first-class or strong upper second-class undergraduate degree (or equivalent international qualifications), as a minimum, in a relevant biological science subject.
+- a first-class or strong upper second-class undergraduate degree with honours in a relevant biological science subject.

 For applicants with a degree from the USA, the minimum GPA sought is 3.5 out of 4.0.